Background and Recent Works

 In the past few years she has been working predominantly in housing schemes, namely Ferguslie Park in Paisley , Easterhouse, Castlemilk and various sites in Springburn, North Glasgow, where she is from.

 Her aims with community based projects are to increase the creative platforms and visibility for local people, devising projects which feature the artwork of individuals strategically brought together to make collective statements.

-This approach is best exemplified by FEGS URNY MUGS.
-Recently commissioned and acquired for the permanent collection at GOMA, this sculptural work comprises a collection of mugs designed by women in Ferguslie Park who are part of The Feegie Needlers collective.
+This approach is best exemplified by FEGS URNY MUGS 2019.
+Commissioned and acquired for the permanent collection at Glasgow GOMA, this sculptural work comprises a collection of mugs designed by women in Ferguslie Park who are part of The Feegie Needlers collective.

 In September 2018, Dear Duty, a figurative bronze sculpture featuring May Donoghue and her twin granddaughters was unveiled in Paisley.
 The Paisley Snail is an historic court case which underpins the globally significant legislation the Duty of Care.
 For this sculpture, the artist represented the woman who pursued the case and the circumstances of extreme poverty that surrounded her.

 2017 brought collaborations with third sector and statutory support organisations, such as Women’s Aid and others, which has involved creative self-publishing through group work.
 Other recent projects include Hap Up Easterhouse at Platform for Glasgow International 2016, Yird Muin Starn for Galloway Dark Sky park and The Thunderbird’s Ballad, an animation for Channel Four commissioned by Animate Uk.
 Her films have been screened and broadcast nationally and internationally including Hors Piste, Sheffield Documentary Festival, Bradford Animation Festival, Melbourne International Film Festival and many others.
 In 2004 her project Weightless Animals was awarded a BAFTA for best interactive media.